-The current scientific literature provides evidence that consuming soy-based drinks with plant sterols added at levels similar to the proposed maximum concentration, is likely to lower the total and LDL-cholesterol of adults with untreated hypercholesterolaemia or hyperlipidaemia.
+The scientific literature provided evidence that consuming soy-based drinks with plant sterols added at levels similar to the proposed maximum concentration is likely to lower the total and LDL-cholesterol of adults with untreated hypercholesterolaemia or hyperlipidaemia.
 Based on the comparable nutrition composition and food matrix, FSANZ considers the efficacy of plant sterols in soy-based milk alternatives would also apply to the broader category of plant-based milk alternatives.